 Have clean and LOTION-FREE skin.
 This technique doesn’t work with oil/lotion making you slippery.
-Men, wear a pair of shorts you will feel comfortable/secure in while I move your legs around.
-Women, have on a two-piece bathing suit OR sports bra and underwear/shorts, preferably shorts that will allow access to upper thighs and glutes while still making you feel comfortable/secure as I move your legs around.
+Men, wear a pair of shorts you will feel comfortable/secure in while your therapist moves your legs around.
+Women, have on a two-piece bathing suit OR sports bra and underwear/shorts, preferably shorts that will allow access to upper thighs and glutes while still making you feel comfortable/secure as your therapist moves your legs around.

-A term I use a lot is “mindbody.”
-Since language is the manifestation of thought into the external world, I think it is important to say what we mean.
+A term we use a lot is “mindbody.”
+Since language is the manifestation of thought into the external world, we think it is important to say what we mean.
 People are always talking about the connection between mind and body.
 This language reinforces a perceived separation of mind and body.
-My understanding, through personal experience and years of practice as a therapist, is that there is no separation between mind and body.
-For more about this, check out the 3-part blog series on Mindbody!
+Our understanding, through personal experience and years of practice as therapists, is that there is no separation between mind and body.
+For more about this, check out the 3-part blog series on Mindbody:

 The simplified answer is that knots are restrictions in your myofascia (fascia of the muscle tissue).
 These restrictions are the result of various kinds of stress and injury your mindbody undergoes in life.
 Whether a car accident, falling out of a tree as a kid, sitting at a desk all day or even a heartbreak can cause restrictions/knots/discomfort/dis-ease in your mindbody.